th2-net/th2-codec-sailfish/README.md

 ## Release notes

++ 3.14.1 +
+  + Uses event batcher which supports publication by timeout and packs events into a batch by specified count and size in bytes.
+  + Updated bom to 4.0.2
+  + Migrated to log4j2

 + 3.14.1
   + message batch will be processed asynchronously if more than one CPU core is available